-- Know the Potential Tax Snares.
+Know the potential tax traps.
 You generally do not owe taxes when you’re initially granted options (ISOs or NSOs).
-From there, things get a little more complex:
+From there, things get a little more complex.

-- ISOs that are granted, exercised and held for a specific period of time may qualify for favorable long-term capital gains treatment when sold.
-In most cases, you’ll pay long-term capital gains rate for your ISOs on the difference between the Fair Market Value (FMV—the stock’s share price on an exchange if it’s publicly traded or its estimated value if it’s privately held) at the time of sale and the discounted price for the shares (if the employer grants employees stock options at a lower-than-market price).
+ISOs that are granted, exercised and held for a specific period of time may qualify for favorable long-term capital gains treatment when sold.
+In most cases, you’ll pay the long-term capital gains rate for your ISOs on the difference between the fair market value (FMV)—the stock’s share price on an exchange if it’s publicly traded or its estimated value if it’s privately held—at the time of sale and the discounted price for the shares (if the employer grants employees stock options below market price).
 That long-term rate is capped at 23.8%.

 There is no crystal ball that can tell you exactly when to exercise, hold or sell your shares, but having a solid financial plan is the next best thing.
+For more on maximizing equity compensation, check out our podcast on the topic.
 As always, we’re here to help.
 Please loop in your team of investment, tax and planning professionals so we can help you build an options strategy that maximizes your net worth while minimizing your tax liability.